 System security stands on three legs: good security protocols, proper system configuration, and system monitoring.
 Auditing and reviewing audit records address this third requirement.
 Each component within a system has some degree of monitoring capability.
 Follow audit advice in this guide and regularly monitor audit records.

 Oracle continually improves its software and documentation.
 Check this document regularly for revisions.

-Oracle's Security Alerts and Critical Patch Updates are summarized at the following URL: http://www.oracle.com/technetwork/topics/security/alerts-086861.html
+Oracle's Critical Patch Updates, security alerts, and bulletins are summarized at the following URL: https://www.oracle.com/security-alerts/.

 This section provides an overview of the major differences in the technology stack and components between Oracle E-Business Suite Releases 11i, 12.0 or 12.1, and 12.2.

 Oracle E-Business Suite Release 12 has updated the entire technology stack.

 The table below summarizes the changes in Oracle E-Business Suite versions and highlights retired technology pieces.

 |IAS 184.108.40.206 + Developer 6i||Fusion Middle Ware||Fusion Middle Ware|

 |OHS 220.127.116.11 (1.3.19 fork)||OHS 10.1.3 (1.3.34 fork)||OHS 18.104.22.168 (2.2.15 fork)|

 |IAS Oracle_home: 22.214.171.124||Java Oracle_home: 10.1.3||OHS Oracle_home: 126.96.36.199 with: jRocket 1.6.0-29|